rna-atlas/rna-atlas.github.io/doc/anno/T005_leuk.rst

 consistent with literature [Inukai2007]_.
 Though identifying *TCG3-HLF* outright is important for determining clinical course due to its negative prognostic indication [Inukai2007]_, due to a paucity of these samples we are unable to separate them further.
+Due to transcriptional similarities, we also expect *MEF2D*-mutated samples would be clustered in this group [Ohki2019]_.
 |br| |br|
 The final subclass of :abbr:`T124 ALL TRG (Acute lymphoblastic leukemia (TARGET))`, :abbr:`T136 ALL TRG ETV6-RUNX1 (Acute lymphoblastic leukemia (TARGET) ETV6-RUNX1 fusion)` (n = 27),